eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 1. Paste the binary file into the root folder of the MXCHIP Devkit.
 Flashing starts automatically and completes in a few seconds.

-    > Note: During the flashing process, the red LED toggles on MXCHIP DevKit.
+    > Note: During the flashing process, a green LED toggles on MXCHIP DevKit.
 The process completes in a few seconds without further notification.

 ### Confirm device connection details